LogMeIn to Go Private in $4.3 Billion Deal

 “LogMeIn has a compelling product portfolio and leadership in the Unified Communications and Collaboration, Identity, and Digital Engagement markets,” said Andrew Kowal, senior partner at Francisco Partners.
 “We look forward to working with Bill and the leadership team at LogMeIn to accelerate growth and product investment organically and inorganically.”

-“This investment builds on the strength of our infrastructure and security software franchise and we are thrilled to partner with the company to achieve its long-term strategic vision,” said Dipanjan “DJ” Deb, co-founder and CEO of Francisco Partners.
+“This investment builds on the strength of our infrastructure and security software franchise, and we’re thrilled to partner with the company to achieve its long-term strategic vision,” said Dipanjan “DJ” Deb, co-founder and CEO of Francisco Partners.

-“We have deep appreciation for the LogMeIn franchise and leadership team from our long-term involvement in the business,” said Elliott Partner Jesse Cohn and Portfolio Manager Jason Genrich.
+“We have deep appreciation for the LogMeIn franchise and leadership team from our long-term involvement in the business,” said Elliott partner Jesse Cohn and portfolio manager Jason Genrich.
 “We look forward to partnering with Bill and the entire executive leadership team alongside Francisco Partners on the next phase of growth and value creation for LogMeIn as a private company.”

->LogMeIn Enhances GoToMeeting Collaboration Platform
+> LogMeIn Enhances GoToMeeting Collaboration Platform

->RingCentral, Avaya Partner on UCaaS
+> RingCentral, Avaya Partner on UCaaS